jpsypek/front-house-notes/README.md

-# The Ticklist
+# House Notes

-The Ticklist is a single page application that allows users to keep track of the climbs that they have sent, and keep a list of climbs that they would like to do.
-This application utilizes a Rails API and Postgres database.
+House Notes is an online resource for all roommates of a home to keep track of any groceries that are needed or errands that need to be done around the house.

 ## Getting Started